-How TO & How NOT to Smoke CBD Flower
+How to Smoke CBD Flower and CBD in Bud Form

-The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD as a natural therapeutic treatment than ever before.
-And with the debate over the legality of having and smoking CBD bud in its whole-plant, full-spectrum form currently heating up, increased attention has turned to the various ways to smoke CBD and the benefits and risks of each.
+Are you smoking CBD buds all wrong?
+Here’s a finer way to smoke CBD flower for the full benefits of smoking hemp flower.
+The passing of the Farm Bill, which allows the cultivation and production of the hemp plant, has created more hype around CBD strains as a natural treatment than ever before.
+Safely smoking CBD in bud form is an art.
+You can achieve an entourage effect by smoking flower with smokable marijuana.
+The benefits of smoking high CBD hemp has led to increased industrial hemp production.
+And with the debate over the legality of having and smoking CBD bud in its whole-plant, full-spectrum form currently heating up, increased attention has turned to the various ways to smoke CBD hemp flowers and the benefits and risks of each.

-To provide some insight into the different ways to smoke CBD and the impact on health and treatment outlook, I turned to the medical community.
+To provide some insight into the different ways to smoke high-quality CBD hemp buds and the impact on health and treatment outlook, I turned to the medical community.
 But what I found was completely unexpected.
-Pretty much everyone I’ve spoken to about these findings has been smoking flower incorrectly since day 1.
+Pretty much everyone I’ve spoken to about these findings has been using vaped CBD flower or CBD rich flower incorrectly since day 1.
 And this goes for smoking CBD buds and CBD joint pre-rolls, and for vaping whole-plant CBD flower and CBD oil.

-So what does the medical community have to say about how TO and how NOT to smoke CBD?
+So what does the medical community have to say about the best way to smoke CBD flower?

-But First...Can You Smoke CBD?
+But First...Can You Smoke CBD Rich Hemp?
 Is That a Thing?

-The various species of the Cannabis flowering plant used for medical and recreational marijuana use have 120+ active ingredients that function similar to the way our body’s natural chemicals are designed to work.
+The various species of the Cannabis flowering plant, either Indica or Sativa strains, used for medical and recreational marijuana use have 120+ active ingredients that function similarly to the way our body’s natural chemicals are designed to work.
 In addition to the non-psychoactive cannabidiol (CBD) itself, the other main component in whole-plant CBD flower is THC, the popular psychoactive cannabinoid.
+The psychoactive effects of CBD cannabinoids and terpenes are minimal.
 Various other beneficial cannabinoids, nutritious vitamins, minerals, immunity-boosting antioxidants, essential Omega 3 fatty acids, terpenes, and flavonoids are also in full-spectrum CBD flower.

 What about the hemp plant?
-Can you smoke CBD from hemp?
-The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering THC (< 0.3%) but a high percentage of CBD.
-Similar to marijuana, hemp-derived cannabinoids and our inherent endocannabinoids interact with our body in a similar way.
-But although hemp has high CBD, smoking hemp isn’t a thing.
+Are there therapeutic benefits of smoking hemp flower CBD?
+The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC content (< 0.3%) but a high amount of CBD.
+Similar to marijuana, hemp-derived cannabinoids, and our inherent endocannabinoids interact with our bodies in a similar way.
+But although a hemp drug test shows a high level of CBD, smoking hemp isn’t a thing.
 Rather, the hemp plant is used for industrial applications and in body care products.

-If you were trying to smoke CBD from the hemp plant, you’d get the benefits of CBD but you wouldn’t get “high”.
+If you were trying to smoke CBD flower from the hemp plant, you’d get the benefits of CBD, but you wouldn’t get “high.”
 You’d probably get dizzy instead and maybe even a slight headache.
 You’d also just be putting unnecessary pressure on your lungs, just like if you smoked any random plant or flower.

 While all forms of smoking full-spectrum CBD bud have their unique pros and cons, they all play a direct hand in modulating our body’s endocannabinoid system (ECS).
 CBD functions like our inherent endocannabinoid neurotransmitters by binding with cannabinoid receptor proteins in our ECS.